jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 The code for the Non Combination Pipelined CPU is mostly the same as the Pipelined CPU.
 However, we are going to use the `HazardUnitNonCombin` rather than `HazardUnit`.

-## Hints
+### Hints

-- The insrtuction outputted by imem is only correct when and only when imem's good signal is 1.
+* The instruction outputted by imem is only correct when imem's good signal is 1.
-- Similarly, the readdata outputted by dmem is only correct when and only when dmem's good signal is 1.
+* Similarly, the readdata outputted by dmem is only correct when dmem's good signal is 1.
-- There's no new control hazard or new data hazard.
+* There's no new control hazard or new data hazard.
 We are modifying the hazard unit because we can stall and flush stage registers using the hazard unit.
-- It's easier to start with making sure only correct instructions enter the pipeline.
+* It's easier to start with making sure only correct instructions enter the pipeline.
 Meaning, only advance an instruction from IF stage to ID stage when imem's good signal is set.
-- There are multiple ways of handling control hazards and data dependencies when timing involves.
+* There are multiple ways of handling control hazards and data dependencies.
 You can follow discussion sessions for suggested ways.
-However, the suggestions might not be the optimal ways.
-You are encouraged to discuss about dealing with timing in the pipeline with your peers/TAs/instructor.
-You do have to write the code yourself, however.
+However, the suggestions might not be the most optimal.
+You are encouraged to discuss the timing in the pipeline with your peers/TAs/instructor.
+You must write the code yourself, however.
-- There's no guarantee in terms of memory request latency when there is a cache miss.
+* There's no guarantee in terms of memory request latency when there is a cache miss.
 Therefore, the CPU should solely rely on ready/good signals to decide when to send a memory request and to receive a memory response.
-Explaination for those signals can be found in the discussions slides.
+Explanation for those signals can be found in the discussions slides.

-## Testing the Non Combinational Pipelined CPU
+### Testing the Non Combinational Pipelined CPU

 ```scala
 Lab4 / testOnly dinocpu.SmallTestsTesterLab4